University Governance, Ethics, Integrity, and Legal Compliance

-It shall be the duty of the Secretary to give proper notice of all meetings of the Board and Executive Committee; to be present at all meetings and record the minutes thereof; and to send a copy of the minutes to each Trustee promptly after each meeting.
+It shall be the duty of the Secretary to give proper notice of all meetings of the Board and Executive Committee; to be present at all meetings and record the minutes thereof; and to communicate by electronic means a copy of the minutes to each Trustee promptly after each meeting.
 It shall also be the duty of the Secretary to be custodian of the Charter and Bylaws, minutes, records and other documents of the Board and its committees; to be custodian of the Seal of the University; and to affix the Seal and attest such documents as may be required for the transaction of the University's business.

 SECTION 6.
 UNIVERSITY FINANCE

 Except as otherwise provided by law, the funds of the University shall be deposited in its name with such bank or banks, trust company or trust companies, as the Board shall designate from time to time.
 All checks, notes, drafts, other negotiable instruments, orders for the payment of money, or other authorizations for the withdrawal of funds on deposit at any such financial institution (collectively, "Payment Orders") of the University shall be signed or otherwise authorized by such officers, agents, or employees as the Board may determine from time to time by resolution.
 No officers, agents or employees of the University, either singly or together, shall have the power to make any Payment Order in the name of the University or to bind the University thereby, except as in this Section provided.
 Payment Orders normally shall be signed or otherwise authorized by the Comptroller, or the Treasurer, or by others who may be authorized by the Board.
 Their signatures, where required, may be facsimile signatures.
 All Payment Orders in excess of $50,000 shall be countersigned or otherwise authorized by the Chancellor or a Vice Chancellor or the Chief Financial Officer.